meltano/meltano/docs/src/handbook/engineering/README.md

 it is your responsibility to either (a) request assist from a team member on specific parts of the code, or (b) ask another team member to take the role of primary reviewer.

+### Approval Stickiness

+MR approvals are set (on a per-repo basis) to _not_ use the option to `Remove all approvals when commits are added to source branch`.
+This means approvals are "sticky" and can be requested any time during the review cycle.
+This also means it is the Merger's responsibility to check commit history and raise an alarm on any regressions or other concerns introduced _after_ another team member granted their approval.

+**Security Note:** In most cases, the closing "post-approval" tasks should be cosmetic - such as docs, linting, and changelog updates - but team members should nevertheless be on the lookout for any regressions or malicious-looking code that may have been added _after_ approvals are given and _before_ the Merge is applied.
+(If in doubt, please request a repeat-review from other approvers on the MR.)

+### Team-Authored MRs

+Team authored MRs may be reviewed by any other team member, but should also be approved by a Manager (probably AJ), as described below.

+### Community-Contributed MRs

+For community contributions, the community contributor should indicate readiness to merge and the core team member (primary reviewer) will approve the MR and also perform the merge.

+All Community-Contributed MRs should have their corresponding Issue marked with the `Community-Contributed MR` label in Gitlab.
+This helps in prioritization of code contributions.
+We aim to be responsive in all Community-Contributed MRs, as a sign of respect for the community members' contributed time and effort.

+The first team member to review should assign themselves to the review and check the following are present:

+- Soundness of code changes (the "meat" of the review)
+- Description of manual testing performed (where applicable)
+- Presence of unit testing for new capabilities, where applicable
+- Presence of docs and changelog updates, where applicable

+**Note:** If not comfortable being primary approver, due to either time constraints or subject matter expertise, the first reviewer should request review by tagging another team member.

+#### Guiding Principles for Community Contributions

+- We prioritize code contributions as high-value work, honoring the generous and valuable donation of a contributor's time and effort.
+We honor those contributions as representing the authors' valuable time and energy, and we respond to them in a time-sensitive manner.
+- Whenever blocked on a response for 24+ hours, we flag as such using the `Waiting on Contributor` label.
+Sparingly and with due respect, we may ping a contributor on Slack (in DM or in the `#contributing` channel) to notify them of pending action on their side.
+- In the case that a contributor becomes non-responsive due to competing priorities, time lag, or other factors, we evaluate internally within the team (and with help from Product) to decide if we can prioritize and deliver any remaining outstanding tasks ourselves.

+### Manager-Level Approval

+For both Community-Contributed MRs and Team-Authored MRs, a Manager-Level approval is required for any non-trivial updates - in addition to Team Member approval.
+This can be requested (1) when the structural foundation is forming, (2) when the foundation is in place, or (3) as the "final check".
+The manager-level approval should generally be performed _after_ the MR is otherwise "clean" - or where applicable, any known action items and questions should be called out as such when tagging the manager-level approval.

+The goal in the dual-approval approach is to create a virtuous cycle of individual ownership combined with manager-level accountability, while fostering organic and supportive training opportunities for new team members.

+- **Note:** In future, as we scale, we will replace "Manager-Level" approval with "Senior-Level" approval or similar.

 ### Responsibility to Merge

-Core team members may merge their own MRs, once approved by another team member.
-When nearing completion, an MR author may also invite the reviewer to "merge if approved", in order to reduce time spent in back-and-forth.
-Except in exceptional circumstances, a reviewer should not merge the MR on behalf of the other team member unless invited to do so.
+- Core team members may merge their own MRs once necessary approval(s) are provided.
+- When nearing completion, an MR author may also invite the reviewer to "merge if approved", in order to reduce cycles spent in back-and-forth.
+- Except in exceptional circumstances, a reviewer should not merge the MR on behalf of the other team member unless invited to do so.

-For community contributions, the community contributor should indicate readiness to merge and the core team member (primary reviewer) will approve the MR and also perform the merge.

 ### Continually improving Contribution Guidelines